Ron Prosor: Palestine

 Prosor faults the Palestinian Authority for being unwilling to negotiate with Israel, as well as the European states which unilaterally recognized a Palestinian state, thus sending the message that "the Palestinian Authority can sit in a government with terrorists and incite violence against Israel without paying any price."

 Prosor defends a two-state solution and calls on the international community to "encourage the Palestinians to enter into direct negotiations without preconditions in order to achieve a historical peace process in which a demilitarized Palestinian state will recognize the Jewish state."

 In an interview with DW Prosor said a two-state solution to the Israeli-Palestinian conflict could be viable if proponents of a Palestinian state made it clear they expect it to be democratic.
 "The issue here is what state do you want to establish?
 We cannot and would not establish a terror state," he said.

 Hamas

 Prosor attacks Hamas and seeks to raise awareness among the international community on the necessity to stop funding Hamas terrorist activities.
 In summer 2014, during that year's conflict in Gaza, Prosor publicly accused Qatar of supporting terrorism.

-Prosor condemns Hamas’ brutal practices – from jailing women who remove their veils, to throwing political opponents from buildings, and promoting genocide in school and on TV, while pretending to be "moderate" and "reforming."
+In an opinion piece in The Telegraph, Prosor accused Hamas of jailing women who remove their veils, throwing political opponents from buildings, and promoting genocide in school and on TV, while pretending to be "moderate" and "reforming."
 He also complains about weapons smuggling over the Egyptian border, as well as other black market items.
-Each of his commentaries lambastes Hamas for its use of rocket attacks and small-arms fire, which frequently kill civilians and destroy homes and buildings.
+Prosor further criticized Hamas for its use of rocket attacks and small-arms fire, which have killed civilians and destroyed homes and buildings.
+Prosor wrote that the international community should counter Hamas' "extremism" and violence against both Palestinians and Israelis.

-In an article that appeared on The Telegraph in 2009, Prosor emphasized the failure of the international community to counter Hamas' fundamentalism and violence against both Palestinians and Israelis.
-He further argued that extremist regimes like Hamas pose a threat to the prosperity and stability of the Middle East.